ioChris/AHoJ/README.md

 **`--res_threshold`** : resolution threshold [default = `3.8`]

-Floating point number that represents angstroms and is applied as a cutoff point when assessing the apo-holo candidate structures that are resolved by scattering methods (X-ray crystallography, electron microscopy, neutron diffraction).
+Floating point number that represents angstroms and is applied as a cutoff point when assessing candidate structures that are resolved by scattering methods (X-ray crystallography, electron microscopy, neutron diffraction).
 It applies at the highest resolution value, when this is available in the PDB structure file.
 It can take any value, suggested min/max = 1.5/8.
 Condition is <=

 **`--include_nmr`** : include NMR structures [default = `1`]